Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-No, you will need to transfer when travelling from Newcastle to Edinburgh.
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from Newcastle to Edinburgh.
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 Usually, you need to arrive at a station at least 15-20 minutes ahead of time.
 However, consider the station's size and your familiarity with it.
 If the station is large and you are not familiar with it, leaving home as early as possible is the best choice.
 This can reduce your stress and ensure a relaxing journey.